michael-betz/Fan-Tas-Tic-Firmware/README.md

 which is meant to communicate with the (Python) host application.
 This port listens to the same commands but does not echo any input characters or status messages, which makes it easier to talk to programatically.

-Note that the `DEVICE` port reports errors in the form of an `ER:xxxx` error code.
-They can be looked up in (this)[https://docs.google.com/spreadsheets/d/1QlxT6QhTLHodxV4uOGEEIK3jQQLPyiI4lmSObMyx4UE/edit?usp=sharing] table.
+Note that the `DEVICE` port reports errors in the form of an `ER:xxxx\n` error code.
+They can be looked up in [this](https://docs.google.com/spreadsheets/d/1QlxT6QhTLHodxV4uOGEEIK3jQQLPyiI4lmSObMyx4UE/edit?usp=sharing) table.

         **************************************************
          Available commands   <required>  [optional]